-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgement, were of most significant our audit of financial statements of the current period.
+These matters were addressed in the context our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not context our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not context our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not context our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not context our audit of the financial statements as a whole, and in forming our opinion thereon.

+provide a separate opinion on these matters.
 We have determined that there are no key audit matters to be communicated in our report.